The best hotels in Amalfi

 Belmond Hotel Caruso on Piazza San Giovanni del Toro is the full luxury version at $650-1200/night, with a terrace pool that seems to float above the coast.
 It's one of the finest hotel experiences in southern Italy, full stop.
 If you're doing Amalfi properly and the budget allows one big night, this is where to spend it.

-Amalfi's best neighborhoods
+Amalfi's best hotel regions

 Amalfi town is your anchor.
 It puts you on Piazza Duomo, close to ferries, and within reach of everything.
 Ravello is for people who want silence and views above the chaos. it's a different trip entirely.